Frequently asked questions

 Free parking is available.

-However, if you are coming by large bus, please contact us in advance.
+However, if you are arriving by large bus, please contact us in advance.

 Where is the nearest station or bus stop?